 The anti-gravitational visuality of the debris and concrete slabs in the video returns in the second work titled ‘Evaporating car I’.
 As the car keeps losing its materiality, dissipating, while simultaneously trying to cling to it, the work imitates the quick cycles of rebirth and obsolescence in design – but also the hopeful possibility of its negation: the breaking of the circuit, the realisation of real death.

 Works in the show

-Ariel Helyes is an artist based in London.
+Ariel Helyes (who has since changed his name to Dani Marcel) is an artist based in London.
 He graduated from the Royal College of Art in 2020.
 He is part of the conceptual creative agency Declined & Deceased.
 Recent shows include 50/50 in FOLD, London, Attention anticipation Anxiety Relief Release in Fitzrovia Gallery, London and Nothing in that Drawer in 10 Hanover, London.